diggr/tulpa/README.md

 }
 ```

-The games dataset needs to be located in the `datasets/games` directory and use the following filename template:
+The games dataset will be stored in the `datasets/games` directory and uses the following filename template:
 `<project_name>_games.json`.

 With the games dataset you can now create the other datasets and visualizations.

-You can check if the dataset is in the correct format using the following command:
+You can check which games are missing in each data source using the following command:

 ```zsh
 $ tulpa check games